okjuan/virtual.book/_drafts/2023-05-14-psychoanalyze-yourself.md

 Despite the distrust most folks today have for psychoanalysis, I trust it has insights.
 I also find ridiculous Freud's insistence that the Oedipus Complex is not only a universal childhood trauma but _the_ central childhood trauma.
 But I'm more interested in _descriptive_ theories rather than _prescriptive_ ones.
-I am skeptical of being given a blueprint
+I am skeptical of blueprints as exhaustive descriptions but enthusiastic about patterns as incisive tools.

 I'm less interested in elaborate psychological theories that peel off from the concrete into their own world.
 I don't want a prescriptive blueprint,